gitpod-io/apache-example/README.md

 # Template repo to run the Apache Web Server with PHP and XDebug in Gitpod.io

+## ⚠️ Note on Xdebug

+There's a known issue with Xdebug's server listening feature.
+You can track the progress and share any suggestions in the [GitHub issue](https://github.com/Eetezadi/Gitpod-Apache-PHP-Xdebug/issues/1).
+Thanks for your patience!

 ## Try or Contribute

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/Eetezadi/Gitpod-Apache-PHP-Xdebug)